muleina/LA3D/README.md

 ## Privacy-Leakage after AN

 We have revealed potential privacy leakage after AN where individual person can be identified from personal belongings.
+We employ OSNet ReID models on the Market1501 multi-camera dataset.

 <img src="./results/paper/mask_an_privacy_leakage_reid_through_objects.jpg" alt="Privacy Leakage after AN through Items" title="Privacy Leakage after AN through Items" width=100% height=100%>